brunohaf/norganas-kubernetes-pruner/README.md

 ## How To Use

-1. Setup the specifications at [config.json](src/configs/configs.json) and [values.yaml](charts/norganas-helm-oblivion/values.yaml).
+1. Setup the specifications at [config.json](src/configs/configs.json) and [values.yaml](charts/norganas-kube-prune/values.yaml).
-2. Deploy the **norganas-helm-of-oblivion** cronjob in your Kubernetes cluster.
+2. Deploy the **norganas-kube-prune** cronjob in your Kubernetes cluster.
 3. Ensure Prometheus is scraping the ingress controller metrics correctly.
 4. Configure the Azure File Share secrets and access for uploading release lists and logs.
 5. Setup the Purger Azure Pipeline to consume the file share lists and delete the releases.